- For the first day of class, read Chapter 1 in

 routine work and focused the labs on tasks that should give you deeper

-insight into a specific problem---compiling, register allocation, parsing, and
+insight into a specific problem---scanning and parsing, register allocation,

 that we will apply, automatically, to late work.
 In addition, on each lab